Psion Series 3: Psion Series 3c

 The Psion Series 3c was the next variant after the Psion Series 3a.
 (A Psion Series 3b does not exist).
 It has a slightly different external appearance to the earlier variants because a redesigned badge is placed centrally on the lid, the lid has fewer undulations, and a port for an infrared connection is visible.
 The plastic case is painted matte dark grey.
 The backup battery for the Series 3c is a CR1620.

 The Series 3c, and the later 3mx, have an Easter Egg.
 In the System Screen, if the About screen displays, then type: !Mrs T Bogan!, the English anthem "Jerusalem" is played, followed by a list of credits.
 A user has one try: if mistyped, the System Screen must be killed and restarted by typing +++ before a retry can work.

 Psion Series 3mx

 The Psion Series 3mx was the last upgrade in the popular 16-bit (SIBO) Series 3 line.
 Announced in July 1998, after the release of the 32-bit (EPOC) Psion Series 5, the 3mx is essentially an upgraded Series 3c.
 The 3mx comes in two models: 1 MB and 2 MB.

 The Psion Series 3mx and Series 3c have a similar overall external appearance, except the 3mx sports a matte silver metallic paint covering, rather than the dark grey finish of the 3c.

-The Series 3mx has a faster processor: a 16 bit NEC V30MX (80C86 compatible) running at 27.684 MHz, and a faster RS232c connection, which was boosted to 115 kbit/s.
-For compatibility with legacy software the processor speed can be reduced by pressing Ctrl + CapsLock.
+The Series 3mx has a faster processor: a 16-bit NEC V30MX (80C86 compatible) running at 27.684 MHz, and a faster RS232c connection, which was boosted to 115 kbit/s.
+For compatibility with legacy software the processor speed can be reduced by pressing +.